If you become unemployed due to the COVID-19 pandemic, the State of Connecticut advises that you file for unemployment benefits.

 Note that it is illegal for your employer to retaliate against you for filing for unemployment benefits.
 If you feel you have been discriminated against by your employer, contact our office to discuss your situation.

-If you have been denied unemployed contact Attorney William Whewell to discuss your options.
-Rosenberg, Whewell, & Hite, LLC are scheduling telephonic consultations.
+If you have been denied unemployment contact us to discuss your options.
+Rosenberg & Hite, LLC are scheduling telephonic consultations.
 To schedule your consultation, please contact our office at 203.870.6700.

 Please note that this opinion and advice are fluid and based on the facts available at the time of release.
 As the situation changes, we may post updated information.